SSoLDAC-2023/Managing-Heterogeneous-Data-Challenge/README.md

 - OTL (as a turtle file)
 - Spreadsheet of Assets in the Asset Register,
 - Spreadsheet of Documents (and their meta-data),
-- BIM model (IFC, Navisworks),
+- BIM model (IFC - download here https://drive.google.com/file/d/1fGM48cZI8wtvXsa2Wi80p3qnD8IvK6Jj/view?usp=share_link)
 - Permit documents (as pdfs)

 ## Challenge instructions:
 There are no restrictions on the reference material to be used.
 Original ideas for management of heterogeneous data are also encouraged.
-Managing heterogeneous data: 1) View and assess the different data provided in this challenge and their points of commonality.
+Managing heterogeneous data:
+1) View and assess the different data provided in this challenge and their points of commonality.
 2) Think about how these data would be linked in a conventional project where domain experts have knowledge.

+visualization:
-visualization: 1) Make a list of available tools/methods for dataset visualization and understanding.
+1) Make a list of available tools/methods for dataset visualization and understanding.
 2) Evaluate the performance of these tools/methods to get an understanding of the content.
 3) Query the dataset using SPARQL, applying the gathered knowledge.
 4) Make recommendations and/or extensions to existing tooling.

 ## Tools needed:
 Viewer for visualizing the OTL such as http://vowl.visualdataweb.org/webvowl-old/webvowl-old.html and open-source SPARQL querying tools for querying the RDF data such as https://madsholten.github.io/sparql-visualizer/